How to Recover Files Deleted from the Recycle Bin

 Preview the found files

-5. Restore deleted files from Recycle Bin
+5. Restore deleted files from the Recycle Bin

-Restore deleted files from Recycle Bin
+Restore deleted files from the Recycle Bin

 cleverfiles PROTECT